couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 ## Bootstrapping

-Ottoman class will provide 3 main methods in order to bootstrap the app:
+Ottoman class will provide 3 main methods to bootstrap the app:

-- `ensureCollections` will attempt to create collections and scopes for each model.
+- `ensureCollections` will attempt to create collections and scopes for each model
-- `ensureIndexes` will attempt to create all indexes defined in the schema definition.
+- `ensureIndexes` will attempt to create all indexes defined in the schema definition
-- `start` method is just a shortcut to run `ensureCollections` and `ensureIndexes`.
+- `start` method is just a shortcut to run `ensureCollections` and `ensureIndexes`

 Notice: It's not required to execute the `start` method to Ottoman work.

 ## Setting environment variables

-Ottoman provide a `set` function to help you define environment variables.
+Ottoman provides a `set` function to help you define environment variables.
 The next example will show how to set debug mode:

 ```typescript